rienthuang/oproute/README.md

 # OpRoute

-This project is deployed on Google Cloud Platform Compute Engine and can be accessed via http://rient.tk
+This project is deployed on Google Cloud Platform Compute Engine and can be accessed via https://oproute-139c5.web.app/

+The backend server is currently not hosted as I am still looking for a free hosting service.
+As such, you will face errors plotting the routes between places.

 ## Build